COSC3020/brute-force-sorting-Dhruv8806/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

-The runtime complexity of the brute-force algorithm, which involves generating all permutations of the input list, is $O(n!)$ in the worst case as there are $n!$ possible permutations.
-For each permutation, the algorithm involves swapping elements in the array (a constant time operation) and checking if the permutation is sorted, which takes $O(n)$ time.
-Therefore, the overall time complexity for my brute-sort algorithm, for checking each permutation and sorting checks, is $O(n! * n)$ in the worst case.
-The best-case complexity is the first permutation tried, in the already sorted list resulting in a best-case time complexity of $O(1)$ .
+The runtime complexity of my brute-force algorithm, which involves generating all permutations of the input list, is $O(n!)$ in the worst case, as there are $n!$ possible permutations.
+For each permutation, the algorithm involves swapping elements in the sorted array and checks if the permutation is sorted, taking O(n) time.
+The overall time complexity for my brute-sort algorithm, for checking each permutation and sorting checks, is $\ O(n!*n)$ in the worst case.

+In the best-case scenario, where the first attempted permutation is sorted, the time complexity is $O(1)$.
+Even if the first permutation is sorted, the algorithm always generates all permutations, maintaining the complexity of $\ O(n!)$.
+The overall best-case complexity can be expressed as $\ O(1 * n!)$, where n! represents the factorial number of permutations.

 If we randomly created permutations without memory, I believe the worst-case time complexity would remain $O(n!)$, but the specific number of attempted permutations before finding the sorted list could vary.
 However it wouldn’t change the overall complexity.